fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 Sperm aspiration is a medical procedure that can help those with male fertility issues, such as blockages in the reproductive tract or very low sperm counts.
 During the procedure, sperm are collected directly from the epididymis or testicles using methods such as PESA, MESA, or TESE.

 The sperm can then be used for ART procedures, including IUI, IVF, or ICSI.
-Among these, IVF with ICSI is generally the most successful approach, particularly if the quantity or quality of the aspirated sperm is limited.
-ICSI is particularly helpful because it only takes a single healthy sperm to fertilise an egg.
+Among these, IVF with ICSI is an approach that fertility specialists often consider, particularly where the quantity or quality of aspirated sperm is limited, as it requires only a single sperm for the fertilisation process.
+ICSI may be considered where the quantity or quality of available sperm is limited, as it requires only a single sperm for the fertilisation process.

 Can unwashed sperm be used for IUI?

-No, unwashed sperm is not suitable for IUI.
-Sperm washing is a necessary laboratory procedure that removes seminal fluid, containing proteins and other substances that could irritate the womb or trigger an immune response.
+Unwashed sperm is generally not considered suitable for IUI.
+Sperm washing is a standard laboratory procedure carried out before IUI, which involves removing seminal fluid and other substances that could affect the procedure or cause discomfort.

 This step is particularly important for aspirated sperm, as it ensures that only the healthiest and most motile sperm are used for insemination.